nielsbaloe/vertxui/README.md

 		...
 	}

-Work in progress!!: You can create FluentHTML objects yourself, which are state-aware.
-Fluent Html only updates the components that were changed:
+You can create state-aware FluentHTML objects.
+Fluent Html only updates the components that were changed: Work in progress!!

 		response.add(model, m -> {
 				 return Fluent.Li(m.name);
 			}
 		});
     ....

 		input.keyup(event -> {